wilsonmar/wilsonmar.github.io/_posts/2017-06-12-bash-windows.md

    <tt>NTFS</tt> (New Technology File System) is the file system controlling hard drives.

-WSL provides no GPU support, so it can’t run Linux GUI programs such as Gnome, KDE, etc.
+CAUTION: WSL provides <strong>no GPU support</strong>, so it can’t run Linux GUI programs such as Gnome, KDE, etc.

 ## Got 64-bit?

    Verify your PC's CPU architecture and Windows version/build number:

-0. Start: Click the Windows icon or keyboard key to open Settings, System, About.
+1. Start: Click the Windows icon/keyboard key to open Settings, System, About (at the bottom of the list).

+   Windows 11:
+   TBD

+   Windows 10:
    ![bash-windows-build-951x388](https://user-images.githubusercontent.com/300046/72775139-6e688e80-3bca-11ea-90f4-ed92a4754bba.png)

-   If your System type is not "64-bit", get a computer that is.
+2. Get a newer computer if you don't see:

+   <tt>System type    64-bit operating system, x64-based processor.</tt>

-   The technical explanation is that WSL currently runs ELF64 Linux binaries.
+   The technical requirement is that WSL currently runs "ELF64 Linux binaries".

    ## Option A: Windows 10 Build #